How to Save $5,000 Fast in 9 Simple Ways

 Worried about your cell phone dying and needing to call 911?
 ANY cell phone can dial 911 without having a phone plan on it.
 You can buy a $10 cell phone and keep it plugged in with no service, if you’re really worried.
 You Save: $511/year

 The average Canadian credit debt is around 2,800.
-If we assume you are paying around an 18.99% interest rate, and you transfer your balance to a 0% introductory rate for 12 months, at a cost of 1% to process the transfer, you will save $503/year.
-You Save: $503/year
+If we assume you are paying around an 18.99% interest rate, and you transfer your balance to a card with a promotional balance transfer rate of about 1% for the first 6 months that then jumps to 13%, you can come in at savings of $335.72/year.

 Assuming that you buy 1 medium coffee per day at Tim Horton’s for about $1.30, you spend $474.50/year on coffee!
 If you’re buying your coffee at Starbucks or Second Cup you could be saving double, up to $900 per year!
 You Save: $474/year